Ami Kawai: Career

 Her first drama feature role was in FNN's Onna mo Otoko mo naze Korinai (Neither Man Nor Woman Inexplicably Do Not Learn).
 Her other major achievements as an actress include movies and theaters while also serving as reporter, newscaster, and host of various television programs.

-Kawai is best known for her role as Lamie in the 1992 Super Sentai series Kyōryū Sentai Zyuranger.
+Kawai is best known for her role as Lamy in the 1992 Super Sentai series Kyōryū Sentai Zyuranger.
 While some people have distanced themselves from their role in the Super Sentai series, she appears to have fond memories of her role.
 As she appeared towards the middle of the series, she had a tough learning curve to overcome, but overcame it well.
 Kawai's official websites mentions several behind-the-scene experiences playing the role.
 These include confronting her fear of heights when she had to stand from the tip of a tall building the first time she appeared on screen and her embarrassment of turning into a monster when her character became a giant.

-For the Power Rangers series in the North America, Scorpina was credited as "Ami Kawai" the first time she appeared, but later credited to American voice actress, Wendee Lee.
+For the Power Rangers series in the North America, Scorpina was credited as "Ami Kawai" the first time she appeared, but later credited to American voice actress, Wendee Lee (Because Ami Kawai was not fluent in English and her voice are dubbed by Weedee Lee).
 Scorpina was immensely popular among public viewers that when the production ran out of her footage, much speculation emerged as to her fate.

 Before the Power Rangers popularity she was already known in Europe and Latin America for her role in Kidou Keiji Jiban, although her role there was shared with Akemi Furukawa who played a similar secondary character.

 In recent years, Kawai has undergone a major image change.
 She does not have long black hair; instead, she has lightly dyed brown, short hair.
 She is not in the forefront of the entertainment industry in Japan, choosing to focus her time learning and teaching Japanese traditional dance, buyo.
 In late 2006, for her efforts, she was given the name Aya Fujima (藤間 絢也, Fujima Aya).